TenshiCodes/Nikke_UR_Bot/README.md

 # Nikke_UR_Bot
-Discord Bot that can save Teams for Union members, Data acquisition for Google Sheets.
+Discord Bot that can save Teams for Union members, Data acquisition using Google Sheets and Discord interactions.
 Notifications for Union Raid

 # Commands
 **-start:** command to be put in the list for the current boss<br>